yasinakbulut25/Real-Time-Weather-App/README.md

-# Real Time Weathe App Using React
+# Real Time Weather App Using React

-I have developed a Real time weather application using openweathermap fetch api.
+I have developed a Real time weather application with React using openweathermap fetch api.

 You can see real-time weather information by searching for the country, city or county you want.
 I've added weather-appropriate images.
 You can also use the application in dark mode or light mode.